 Specifies the authentication method to use when a connection matches this record.

 Specify that any user from the defined host can connect to a YugabyteDB database without requiring a password.
 If the specified host is not secure or provides access to unknown users, this is a security risk.
 Even for local connections,

 peer should be used instead.

 Specify that the host or user should be rejected.
 Reject the connection unconditionally.
-This is useful for “filtering out” certain hosts from a group, for example a reject line could block a specific host from connecting, while a later line allows the remaining hosts in a specific network to connect.
+Use this to filter out certain hosts from a group.
+For example, a reject line could block a specific host from connecting, while a later line allows the remaining hosts in a specific network to connect.

 md5 password encryption.
 For more information, refer to Password authentication.